AzaleaSh/Attractors/README.md

 https://github.com/user-attachments/assets/8c5c095f-a232-4ee7-962b-31ff2d6db6fc

 Hello!
 This project was genuinely very fun with a lot of physics and mathematics concepts, specifically focusing on dynamical systems.
 I wanted to share the process and discoveries I made while modeling one of the most famous examples of deterministic chaos: the Lorenz Attractor.
+I will preface with that I am a high school senior, there is high chance that I am mathematically incorrect.

 Developed by the meteorologist Edward Lorenz in the 1960s, this system uses three relatively simple differential equations, yet produces incredibly complex and beautiful non-deterministic behavior.
 I wrote this code in a Jupyter Notebook (`.ipynb`), which allowed me to visualize things interactively before exporting it all to this GitHub repository.
 If you want to follow along or run the code yourself, you'll need a few standard Python packages, which I'll list later.